-There is another very, very important one, which is marriage.
-And this is really Ephesians five territory.
-So where Paul writes: For this reason a man will leave his father and mother and be united to his wife and they will become one.
-And then Paul says: This is a profound mystery, but I am talking about Christians and the Church.
-He is saying that the relationship that the Church has with Christ is a marital union.
-And actually Martin Luther used this image as the first way in which he articulated his reformation discovery in 1520.
-He used marriage to explain the gospel to the world for the very first time properly.
-It is in a little work called The Freedom of the Christian.
-And he said what happens is this.
-It is rather like the story of a great king marrying a harlot.
-And what happens is this harlot can’t make herself the great king’s wife by anything she does or her performance, but by his wedding vow she becomes his.
-And he says to her: All that I am I give to you.
-All that I have I share with you.
-And so gives to her the status of royalty and all that is his.
-And she turns to him and says: All that I am I give to you.
-All that I have I share with you.
+He said what happens is this: It is rather like the story of a great king marrying a harlot.
+This harlot can’t make herself the great king’s wife by anything she does or her performance, but by his wedding vow, she becomes his.
+And he says to her, “All that I am, I give to you.
+All that I have, I share with you.”
+And so he gives to her the status of royalty and all that is his.
+And she turns to him and says, “All that I am, I give to you.
+All that I have, I share with you.”
 And so the poor sinner shares with King Jesus all her sin, all her death, all her damnation.
-And when Luther had articulated this he said: Therefore, the sinner can consider her sins in the face of death and hell and say: If I have sinned, yet my Christ who is mine has not sinned.
-And all his is mine and all mine, my sins, my death, my damnation, is his.
+And then Luther said, “Therefore, the sinner can consider her sins in the face of death and hell and say, ‘If I have sinned, yet my Christ who is mine has not sinned.
+And all his is mine and all mine — my sins, my death, my damnation — is his.’”

-So union with Christ gives that beautiful, life-changing assurance that I can know the Father as my Abba, call with the son’s own cry to him.
+Union with Christ gives that beautiful, life-changing assurance that I can know the Father as my Abba.
+I can call with the son’s own cry to him.
 But it also changes the very nature of the Christian life.
 I have not just been given this package of blessing called heaven.
 I have been brought to know Christ.
 And that makes real sense of the Christian life and of holiness.
 I have not been given some package of heaven to wait for later.
-It is I have been brought to know Christ, meaning when a brother or sister sins I can say: Why are you walking away from the salvation to which you have been called?
-Knowing Jesus is the only life and liberty for which we have been freely saved.
+I have been brought to know Christ, meaning when a brother or sister sins I can say, “Why are you walking away from the salvation to which you have been called?
+Knowing Jesus is the only life and liberty for which we have been freely saved.”

-Yes, so what happens when a Christian truly comes to grasp union with Christ for the first time?
+So what happens when a Christian truly comes to grasp union with Christ for the first time?